Azure-Samples/azureai-samples/scenarios/Assistants/contoso_financial_assistant/README.md

 ## Description

 This repository contains the backend and frontend code for the Contoso Financials Assistant.
 It is designed to provide financial assistance to users by leveraging various technologies.
+It caters to below types of queries
+- Queries related to latest stock index news or currency ecchange rates
+- Contoso financial financial performance in year 2023
+- Contoso financial product lines
+- Late EMI related queries for paurchases made using Conto Premier Credit Card

 ## Backend - Tools and Functionalities